-- A 98% success rate proves why we are the most trusted Seattle flash drive recovery company in business today.
+- A 98% success rate proves we are a trusted Seattle flash drive recovery company & ready to help.

 Seattle Flash Drive Recovery

 Damaged a device or it simply stopped working?
 Of course, don't panic.
 The data recovery experts at eProvided have your back.
-Most important, we've helped countless Seattle residents breath sighs of relief by retrieving data they thought was lost for good.
+We recover files for customers globally & daily.
+Most important, we've help hundreds Seattle breath sighs of relief by retrieving data they thought was lost forever.
 Thus, we can do the same for you.
 Contact our Seattle data recovery experts today for your free evaluation. eProvided on Instagram.

 Seattle is located between the freshwater of Lake Washington and the saltwater of Puget Sound.
 There are rugged mountain ranges beyond those bodies of water, which are the Cascades in the east and the Olympics in the west.
 Seattle was established around water, on hills, in a mild marine climate that encourages prolific natural resources and abundant vegetation.